 Psychological factors influencing the behaviour of teachers and learners.
-Various aspects of classroom and school organizational procedures with regard to their psychological importance in the teaching/learning process.
+Various aspects of classroom and school organizational procedures with regard to their psychological importance in the teachino/tearning process.

-58.361G Child Psychology I S1 or S2 L2
+58.361G Child Psychology i

-A theoretical and practical subject offering an understanding of child rearing practices and cognitive, physical, social, interpersonal, emotional and personatily development in children.
-Fundamentai assumptions, theories and methodology associated with the concept of development considered as is the importance of all this for the practicing teacher.
+A theoretical and practical subject offering an understanding of child rearing practices and cognitive, physical, social, interpersonal, emotional and personality development in children.
+Fundamental assumptions, theories and methodology associated with the concept of development considered as is the importance of all this for the practicing teacher.
 Assessment includes a case study.